prokoudine/ardour-tutorial/content/getting-started/creating-tracks-and-busses/index.en.md

 to import a clip from an existing song and place it on this track, choose _Stereo_.
 The choice made here will also affect which plugins you can use on the track (mono tracks cannot use stereo plugins and vice versa).

+When you create a new MIDI track, the name is automatically taken from whatever virtual instrument you pick by default.

 The _Position_ menu lets you choose where you want the new track or bus to be
 placed: first, last, before or after the selection.